 Because this fresh, lovely produce won’t stay that way for long.
 To avoid a fuzzy, wasteful death and compost pile burial, it must be eaten or dealt with soon, but my husband and I can only eat so much right now.
 Of course, some surplus will go to friends, relatives and our local food bank.
 As for the rest, I’ll haul out the canning kettle and jars, the dehydrator and twine, the freezer containers and pectin.
 My mission?
 Preserve as much as I can—forgive the pun.

-As part of our ongoing series to help celebrate Hobby Farms’ 15th year in publication, we’ve compiled a list of 15 ways you, too, can preserve your hard-earned harvest so you can enjoy it during the meager months ahead.
+So I’ve compiled a list of 15 ways you, too, can preserve your hard-earned harvest so you can enjoy it during the meager months ahead.

 1. Fresh Storage